anychart-solutions/anychart-bonfire-solution/README.md

 You can use, edit, modify it, use it with other Javascript libraries without any restrictions.
 It is released under [Apache 2.0 License](LICENSE).
 - AnyChart JavaScript library.
 It is released under Commercial license.
- You can test this plugin with the trial version of AnyChart.
+ You can test this solution with the trial version of AnyChart.
  Our trial version is not limited by time and doesn't contain any feature limitations.
  Check details [here](https://www.anychart.com/buy/)